-Pivotal Cloud Foundry Operations Manager versions 1.7.x and 1.8.x
+Pivotal Cloud Foundry Operations Manager 1.7.x and 1.8.x

 This article discusses how to gather sets of logs for different high-level symptoms.